usarscotus/legal-directory/frcp/rule_23.md

 (i) any step in the action;

-(ii) the proposed extent of the judgment; or
+&nbsp;&nbsp;(ii) the proposed extent of the judgment; or

-(iii) the members’ opportunity to signify whether they consider the representation fair and adequate, to intervene and present claims or defenses, or to otherwise come into the action;
+&nbsp;&nbsp;&nbsp;&nbsp;(iii) the members’ opportunity to signify whether they consider the representation fair and adequate, to intervene and present claims or defenses, or to otherwise come into the action;

 &nbsp;&nbsp;&nbsp;&nbsp;(C) impose conditions on the representative parties or on intervenors;